dojo/docs/dojo/index.rst

 * :ref:`dojo.DeferredList <dojo/DeferredList>`

-  Event handling for a group of Deferred objects
+  *Deprecated* Event handling for a group of Deferred objects.
+Use :ref:`dojo/promise/all <dojo/promise/all>` instead.

 * :ref:`dojo.fx <dojo/fx>`